-When a member reaches the age of 55, if the combined value of all of their registered pension scheme benefits is not more than £30,000, they can take all of their defined benefits as a lump sum.
+When a member reaches the age of 55, or earlier if they meet the ill health condition or have a protected pension age, if the combined value of all of their registered pension scheme benefits is not more than £30,000, they can take all of their defined benefits and any in-payment money purchase in-house scheme pension as a lump sum.
 This must include the value of any pensions in payment.
 Before the benefits can be taken on the grounds of triviality all of the following must apply:

 When a member decides they would like to take some or all of their benefits as a trivial lump sum they can nominate a date at which all of their benefits are valued.
 This is called the 'nomination date'.

 The combined value of all of the member's benefits at the nomination date is used to ensure that the total benefits value is no more than £30,000.
 The member then has up to 3 months from the nomination date to start taking their benefits.

 If the first lump sum is not paid within the 3 month period, a new date must be selected and a new check carried out to ensure that the benefits value is no more than £30,000.
 The nomination date cannot be earlier than 3 months before the member's 55th birthday or protected pension age.

 A default nomination date will be used if the member does not nominate a specific date, this will be the date of the first payment.